 It’s important to understand the difference between heat resistant paint and fire proof paint.
 Although it could be easy to confuse the two, heat proof paint is a surface coating and does not protect the material in the event of a fire.

-High-temperature paint is designed to not break down at very high temperatures, so they can be safely used for industrial applications and processing equipment that need to regularly be at elevated temperatures of up to 750°C.
+High temperature paint for metal is designed to not break down at very high temperatures, so they can be safely used for industrial applications and processing equipment that need to regularly be at elevated temperatures of up to 750°C.

 Fire retardant paints, on the other hand give off an inert gas to slow down and stop the spread of fire on the surface and intumescent paints provide an insulating barrier by swelling up to 40 times their original thickness.
 Please see here for the fire-retardant paints stocked by Rawlins Paints.